 With Pressure Relief Valves, some people call them pressure release valves, some even call them PRV valves (the ‘V’ obviously stands for valve already) but effectively they are talking about the same thing usually when it comes to boilers leaking a subset of which is combi boilers leaking if a pressure relief valve leaking on a combi boiler in particular.

 Just to confuse matters more, some people refer to them as Safety Relief Valves (SRVs) or even Safety Release Valves!
 Remember also that these terms are used for applications other than central heating boilers, for example on an air compressor or even industrial machinery.
 More on that later.

 To help explain how a pressure relief valve works we have put together this basic diagram above showing the main component parts and how it works.
 This includes:

 - The Stem or Spindle of the PRV

 - The PRV Cap (usually showing its rating)

 As we said previously, each pressure relief valve is calibrated to a specific pressure and the key component of this is the calibrated spring within the body of the PRV.

-As the pressure from the inflow reaches a certain level the PRV seat seal pushes up on the stem / spindle against the resistance of the PRV spring releasing the flow of water by the outflow once the pressure has lowered to accept levels the seal is closed and water stops flowing out.
+As the pressure from the inflow increases and reaches a certain level the PRV seat seal pushes up on the stem / spindle against the resistance of the PRV spring releasing the flow of water by the outflow once the pressure has lowered to accept levels the seal is closed and water stops flowing out.

 Pressure Relief Valve Fault – Boiler Pressure Loss